pluribus-one/gdpr-registry-app/README.md

 * **GDPR technology and services**: If you need, Pluribus One offers advanced [technology](https://gdpr.pluribus-one.it/en/technology) and [services](https://gdpr.pluribus-one.it/en/services) around GDPR, to help your organization to achieve GDPR compliance.

 ## Installation
 The app can be installed in virtually any modern operating system.
 It is implemented in [Python](https://www.python.org), using the [Django Framework](https://www.djangoproject.com).
-In the following, we provide installation instructions for all tested platforms.
+In the following, we provide installation instructions for all tested platforms (Ubuntu 18.04 LTS x64).

 ### Pre-configured virtual machine
 For your convenience, we have built a preconfigured virtual applicance with the GDPR registry app, based on Ubuntu 18.04.
-You may just import the OVA file into your VirtualBox and run the appliance.
-Then connect to the IP address assigned to the machine (it uses DHCP by default).
+You can import the OVA file into [VirtualBox](https://www.virtualbox.org) and run the appliance.
+Then connect your browser to the IP address assigned to the machine (it uses DHCP by default).
 You may need to put the related network interface into bridge mode OR NAT mode (in this case, you need to setup a NAT rule).

-In fact, we simply

-* downloaded Ubuntu 18.04
-* created a VirtualBox virtual machine
-* followed the installation steps as described in the following (with self-signed certificate generation).
+#### Default Credentials (Operating System)
+* Username: gdpr
+* Password: gdpr
+The gdpr user is *sudoer*.

+#### Default Credentials (Login Interface)
+* Username: gdpr
+* Password: pluribusone

+#### Production Use
-Please note that such virtual appliance is not ready for production, especially if you plan to host your appliance with a public IP address.
-You may need to:
+Please note that the provided virtual appliance is provided "as is" without warranty of any kind.
+It is not ready for production, especially if you plan to host your appliance with a public IP address.
+To this end, you may need to:

-* harden the server configuration (e.g., with strong HTTPS chiphers)
+* harden the server configuration (e.g., with strong HTTPS chiphers, see the **Hardening** section at the end)
-* install a let's encrypt certificate for your domain
+* install a let's encrypt certificate for your domain (see the Let's Encrypt section)
 * properly setup a firewall to enable only HTTP/HTTPS traffic
+* reset the database/secret key.
+A new secret key will be automatically generated (randomly).
+To this end, from a shell inside */home/gdpr/* you may run:

+    sudo chown -R gdpr:gdpr gdpr-registry-app
+    source python-venv/bin/activate
+    cd gdpr-registry-app
+    rm secret.txt
+    rm db.sqlite3
+    python manage.py migrate
+    python manage.py createsuperuser
+    python manage.py populate
+    cd ..
+    sudo chown -R www-data:gdpr gdpr-registry-app
+    sudo service apache2 restart

+When running *python manage.py populate* you may choose to populated the database with predefined lists in

+* italian (list.it.json)
+* english (list.en.json)

+depending on your target language.

-### Ubuntu (tested version: server x64, 18.04 LTS)
+### Manual installation: Ubuntu (tested version: server x64, 18.04 LTS)
 https://www.ubuntu.com/download/server/thank-you?version=18.04&architecture=amd64

 ### Base Installation